An adjusted payoff-based procedure for normal form games: Asymptotic analysis

 almost surely, for every $j \in T$. \end{lemma} \begin{proof} Fix $j \in T$ and let $\mathcal F_{k}$ be the $\sigma$-algebra generated by the history $\{i_1,\ldots, i_k\}$ up to time $k$.
 Then we have that $\escon{\ind_{\{i_k=j\}}}{\mathcal F_{k-1}}=\sigma_{k-1}^{j} \geq \overline{\sigma}$.
 On the other hand the random process $(\phi_n^{j})_n$ given by

-is a martingale and $\sup_{n \in \NN}{(\phi_n^{j})^2}\leq C\cdot \sum_{p\geq 1}\gamma_p^2< +\infty$ for some constant $C$.
+is a martingale and $\sup_{n \in \NN}{(\phi_n^{j})^2}\leq C\cdot \sum_{p\geq 1}\frac{1}{p^2}< +\infty$ for some constant $C$.
 Hence $(\phi_n^{j})_n$ converges almost surely.
 Now Kronecker's lemma (see e.g., Shiryaev~\cite[Lemma IV.3.2]{shiryaev96}) gives that

-So that $\gamma_n\sum_{k=1}^{n} (\ind_{\{i_k=j\}} - \escon{\ind_{\{i_k=j\}}}{\mathcal F_{k-1}} ) \leq \lambda_n^{j} - \overline{\sigma}$.
-Taking $\liminf$ and using \eqref{kroneck} we conclude. \end{proof} \begin{remark} Observe that we have defined an adjusted version of \eqref{algocms} with $\gamma_n=\frac{1}{n}$.
-The previous lemma shows that all the analysis in this section can be carried out for more general step-size sequences $(\gamma_n)_n$ by taking $\lambda_n^{is}=\theta_n^{is}\gamma_n$.
-We adopt $\gamma_n=\frac{1}{n}$ to keep the convenient interpretation in terms of frequencies of play. \end{remark} \begin{proposition} The process \eqref{APD} converges almost surely to an {\em ICT} set for the continuous dynamics \eqref{dincont}. \end{proposition} \begin{proof} We only have to show that our process satisfies the hypotheses of Theorem~\ref{general_teorema}.
-The assumptions concerning the regularity of the function involved, the step-size sequence and the boundedness of the process $(x_n,\lambda_n)_n$ hold immediately.

-According to \eqref{noise}, $(M_n)_n$ is almost surely bounded and can be written as a martingale difference scheme plus a vanishing term.
+So that $\frac{1}{n}\sum_{k=1}^{n} (\ind_{\{i_k=j\}} - \escon{\ind_{\{i_k=j\}}}{\mathcal F_{k-1}} ) \leq \lambda_n^{j} - \overline{\sigma}$.
+Taking the $\liminf$ we conclude. \end{proof} \begin{proposition} The process \eqref{APD} converges almost surely to an {\em ICT} set for the continuous dynamics \eqref{dincont}. \end{proposition} \begin{proof} We only have to show that our process satisfies the hypotheses of Theorem~\ref{general_teorema}.
+The assumptions concerning the regularity of the function involved, the step-size sequence and the boundedness of the process $(x_n,\lambda_n)_n$ hold immediately.\\ According to \eqref{noise}, $M_n$ is almost surely bounded and can be written as a martingale difference scheme plus a vanishing term.
 Observe that $\escon{U_{n+1}}{\mathcal F_n}=0$ and that for some constant $C$.
 Then Lemma~\ref{unacotado} implies that $U_n$ is almost surely bounded.
 In view of Remark~\ref{rb}, assumption $(c)$ of Theorem~\ref{general_teorema} holds for the noise term $\epsilon_n=(U_n, M_n)$ and the conclusion follows. \end{proof} Let us define the function $F: X \to \prod_i \RR^{|S^i|}$ by